 Once diagnosed, type 2 diabetes almost always requires lifelong intervention and treatment.
 Failing to bring blood sugar under control can result in very serious complications, including disability and even death.
 In fact, the direct and indirect costs to the healthcare system for treating diabetes is a whopping $245-plus billion annually.

 Among those complications are:

-- An increased risk for cardiovascular disease, including heart attack and stroke;
+- An increased risk of cardiovascular disease, including heart attack and stroke

 - Nerve damage, especially to the feet, which can result in amputation.
-Nerve damage can also impact other system functions, such as in the digestive system (nausea and irregular bowel movements), and may also lead to erectile dysfunction; and
+Nerve damage can also impact other system functions, such as in the digestive system (nausea and irregular bowel movements), and may also lead to erectile dysfunction

 - Eat healthy.
 The American Diabetes Association has a range of plans and tips to get you started.
 A nutritionist is also a great ally in the fight to manage diabetes through any healthy eating plan.
 Generally, include a range of fruits, vegetables, whole grains, and legumes; increase fiber; and limit saturated fat.

 - Stay active.
 Check with your doctor and start slow.
 Walking 30 minutes most days is recommended, and combining walking with a couple of sessions of other activity—dancing, yoga, strength training—is even better.

 - Educate yourself.
 A diagnosis is frightening, and managing diabetes is a lifelong commitment.
 Learn all you can.
 You’ll see your doctors every six months to a year and your pharmacist every 30-90 days.
 Use those visits to ask questions.